runodp/dagster-odp/docs/integrations/dbt.md

 # DBT Integration

-Dagster ODP provides a configuration-driven approach to using Dagster's DBT integration.
+dagster-odp provides a configuration-driven approach to using Dagster's DBT integration.
 While Dagster already offers comprehensive DBT support, ODP makes it easier to configure and manage DBT assets through YAML/JSON configuration rather than Python code.

 !!!info "Prerequisites"
     This guide assumes familiarity with DBT and Dagster's DBT integration.
 If you're new to DBT, we recommend reading the [DBT Documentation](https://docs.getdbt.com/docs/introduction) first.